Gbemisola23/Cloutsmith/README.md

 The site was deployed to Github.
 The steps to deploy are as follows:
    - Credits
-- In the GitHub repository, navigate to the Settings tab
+- In the GitHub repository, navigate to the Settings tab.
+- Select 'Settings' from the navigation bar near the top of the page.
+- Select 'Pages' from the sidebar on the left of the page.
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the Master Branch.
-- Once the master branch has been selected,it provides a link to the webpage.
+- Once selected, click the 'Save' button to the right of the dropdown menu.
-The live link can be found here:
+- Deployment should be confirmed by a message on a green background - The message should have a green tick mark followed by "Your site is published at" followed by the web address.
+- Confirm deployment by navigating to the displayed web address.

  The live website can be found here; [Cloutsmith Portfolio](https://gbemisola23.github.io/Cloutsmith/index.html).